 - As an L2 Learner, Why Should I Care Extra?
 Making sure you can clearly communicate while limited by the 2D space of a webinar is the other piece of the puzzle.
 And the goal isn’t just the clarity, it’s the freedom and confidence your clear speech will provide for you.

-For native and non-native speakers alike, video presentations can bring up anxieties, but hopefully these tips can help you gain an extra competitive edge.
+For native and non-native speakers alike, video presentations can bring up anxieties, but we hope these tips can help you gain an extra competitive edge.

 At BoldVoice, we can't wait to help you achieve your clearest and most confident voice.
 Our lessons on pronunciation, intonation, rhythm and public speaking from Hollywood accent coaches will get you results in no time.